 ESCC council tax vote

 ESCC budget vote due February 2027.
 Reform UK nationally pledges to freeze or cut council tax.
-The voting record of Reform’s councillor will be updated when minutes are published.
+Voting record will be updated when the budget is set.

 Awaiting vote